ibhambra6/nanoGPT_mlx/models/README.md

 - You prefer SwiGLU MLPs and RoPE over `Dv` with Flash Attention
 - You aim for robust long-context training with a modern stack

+### Use `base_model_fa_rms_rope_swiglu_rmt_gqa.py` when:
+- You want RMT with GQA/MQA to reduce KV cache memory and speed up inference
+- You plan to sweep `n_kv_head` to study memory/quality tradeoffs
+- You want a modern baseline (FA + RMSNorm + RoPE + SwiGLU) with grouped KV heads
+- You need a strong, efficient default for small-data long-context experiments

+### Use `base_model_fa_rms_rope_swiglu_rmt_gqa_stab.py` when:
+- You train on tiny corpora (e.g., Shakespeare) and want extra stability without adding params
+- You want parallel residuals, QK normalization, and attention softcap/talking-heads toggles
+- You prefer bias-free linears and embedding–logit weight tying with optional logit scaling
+- You want a calibrated, robust everyday baseline for ablations

+### Use `base_model_fa_rms_rope_swiglu_rmt_gqa_stab_long.py` when:
+- You evaluate longer contexts and need NTK/YaRN/partial‑RoPE scaling options
+- You want attention sinks and optional local window layers for throughput
+- You need KV cache dtype control (`float32`/`float16`/`int8`) or paged‑KV
+- You want periodic RMT refresh/compression to bound memory growth

+### Use `base_model_fa_rms_rope_swiglu_rmt_gqa_stab_long_moe.py` when:
+- You want a tiny, regularized MoE FFN to test expert routing benefits
+- You prefer sparse FFNs in late or every‑k layers while keeping attention identical
+- You need auxiliary load‑balancing and router calibration losses for stability on small data
+- You want MoE hooks ready for future scaling without changing the attention stack

 ## Configuration Notes

 - **Vocabulary Size**: Default 50304 is GPT-2's vocabulary (50257) padded to the nearest multiple of 64 for computational efficiency